 - Important: There are 3 hashing boards in the miner, and 3 x 6pin ports on each hashing board.
 If you are using more than 1 power supplies to power one miner, DON’T connect more than one PSU to one hashing board (that is to say, the 6pin cord you connected to one hashing board should be from the same PSU).
 See below pictures for the correct connection and the incorrect connection.

 - Incorrect Connection:

-- Plug in the ethernet cord.
-And miner connection DONE.
+- Insert in the ethernet cord.
+Miner connection DONE.

 - Power on the miner.
 (Important: If you are using more than one PSUs for the miner, you should power on the PSU which connected to the 6pin port on the little green controller FINALLY).